Business Model Breakdown

 3

-Chemical (manufacturing and sales of petrochemical products)
+Chemical (manufacturing and selling petrochemicals)

 Why It Works (Competitive Advantages)